MikaGunn/3DOF-Robotic-Arm-Retail-Retrieval/README.md

 The project also identified several limitations:

-- limited end effector orientation control due to only 3 DOF;
+- limited end effector orientation control due to only 3 DOF
-- dependence on predefined target coordinates;
+- dependence on predefined target coordinates
-- perception performance can be affected by lighting and visibility;
+- perception performance can be affected by lighting and visibility
-- no active gripper force feedback;
+- no active gripper force feedback
 - reduced flexibility in unstructured environments.

 ---